Mmadan128/omnifold_eval/schema_design.md

 ## How i structured it

-The keys are ordered the way someone would ask questions: analysis = what is this, generation = how was it made, files = what do I load, weights = which column do I use, observables = what units, event_selection = what cuts were applied.
+The keys are ordered in a simple qna way like analysis = what is this, generation = how was it made, files = what do I load, weights = which column do I use, observables = what units, event_selection = what cuts were applied.

 files separates nominal from systematics so if you just want to make a quick plot you only need to look at one place.
 Systematics are a list, so adding more variations later is just appending an entry.